 Full funding to include tuition, room and board, textbooks, meals, visas, class fees, insurance, and travel expenses to and from the study destination

 Boren Graduate Fellowship

 Provides U.S. graduate students the opportunity to add an important international and language component to their graduate education through specialization in area study, language study, or increased language proficiency.
-Up to $25,000 for overseas study.
+Up to $25,000 for overseas study of a less commonly taught language in a non-English speaking country.
 Some funding available for domestic language study to supplement overseas component, for a maximum overseas and domestic program value of $30,000.

 Boren Undergraduate Scholarship